piercecollazo/Resume-Site-v2/README.md

-# ResumeSiteGridNoMedia
+# Resume Site v2
-The grid layout of a resume site template WITHOUT the use of media queries.
+Another iteration of  resume site, using all tools learned up to date with no restrictions.